Exercises – Long Day#

 Hint

-In the proof of Corollary 4.6.4 in the textbook it is explained how to find this product based on the roots of a polynomial.
+In the proof of Corollary 5.6.4 in the textbook it is explained how this product is found based on the roots of a polynomial.

 Answer